 AIDS or Acquired Immune Deficiency Syndrome is a syndrome caused by the HIV virus.
 In this condition, a person’s immune system becomes too weak to fight off any kind of infection or disease.
 AIDS is usually the last stage of HIV infection; a stage where the body can no longer defend itself and thus spawns various diseases.
 AIDS, when untreated, leads to death.

-AIDS is advanced HIV infection or late-stage HIV.
+AIDS is an advanced HIV infection or late-stage HIV.
 Someone with AIDS may develop a wide range of health conditions like – pneumonia, thrush, fungal infections, TB, toxoplasmosis and cytomegalovirus.

 Symptoms of AIDS

 As AIDS is a virus infection, the symptoms related to acute HIV infection can be similar to flu or other viral illnesses, like –

 - Night Sweats

 - Red rashes